• Portfolio

 Find your moments of magic.
 Make art.
 Celebrate weirdness.
 Be soft when you can, and fierce when you need to be — your love, your joy, and your story are radical acts in themselves.”

-If this story resonates with you, I’d love to hear yours.
-A Place of Our Own is an ongoing photo series, and submissions are open for queer families across the South.
-You can nominate your own household or another family you believe should be part of this project, here.
+A Place of Our Own is an ongoing photo series.
+If this story resonates with you, submissions are open for queer families across the South.
+You may nominate your own household, or another family you believe should be part of this archive, here.

 With care,